 Establishments must renew their TABC permits every two years.
 The fee depends on the type of license but can range from $500 to $10,000, with most falling between $1,000 and $3,000.

 The most important thing that the TABC looks for is a lack of criminal history, particularly felonies and crimes related to dishonest or immoral behavior.
 Outside of that, the applicant must be at least the legal drinking age.

-Once a business has the proper TABC permit, there are regulations it must follow to avoid the Texas Alcoholic Beverage Commission issuing a suspension or revocation.
-For example, they must display the license appropriately and must follow all local ordinances and restrictions for selling during allowable hours.
+Once a business has the proper TABC permit, there are regulations it must follow to avoid the TABC issuing a suspension or revocation.
+For example, they must display the license or permit appropriately and must follow all local ordinances and restrictions for selling during allowable hours.

 Let Us Help

-If you’re feeling overwhelmed by the process or need someone to look over the application.
-Contact us today to see how we can assist in your TABC license needs.
+If you feel overwhelmed by the process or need someone to look over the application.
+Contact us today to see how we can assist in your TABC licensing needs.